MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-om.md

 ### Validate the creation of an Operations Manager CI connector

-To validate this, confirm that the objects that Operations Manager discovered are listed as configuration items in Service Manager.
+Confirm that the objects that Operations Manager discovered are listed as configuration items in Service Manager.

 ### Confirm the status of an Operations Manager connector

-To confirm the status of an Operations Manager connector view the columns in the **Connector** pane; the columns contain information about the start time, the finish time, the status, and the percentage of import completion.
+- View the columns in the **Connector** pane; the columns contain information about the start time, the finish time, the status, and the percentage of import completion.

 ![PowerShell symbol](./media/import-data-om/pssymbol.png)You can use a Windows PowerShell command to complete these tasks, as follows: